On the soft $p$-converse to a theorem of Gross-Zagier and Kolyvagin: Statement of the main result

-It is remarkable that the argument itself is quite straightforward and extremely simple: the Selmer corank is one $\Rightarrow$ the $p$-strict Selmer corank is zero $\Rightarrow$ Kato's zeta element is non-trivial $\Rightarrow$ the analytic rank is one.
-The simplicity of the argument would be interesting to the reader.

 Together with the work of Rubin \cite{rubin-p-converse} and Burungale--Tian \cite{burungale-tian-p-converse} on the CM case, Corollary \ref{cor:converse} completes the converse to the theorem of Gross--Zagier and Kolyvagin for elliptic curves over $\mathbb{Q}$.
-More precisely, for \emph{every} elliptic curve $E$ over $\mathbb{Q}$, we have the equivalence
+In other words, we have the equivalence